-Thinking about visiting Grand Canyon West’s location just off Route 66 in Peach Springs?
+Thinking about whitewater rafting the Colorado River in Grand Canyon West?
 Find out everything you need to know in the FAQs below.

 For FAQs of Grand Canyon West Rim activities, go here.

 You should check-in with the Hualapai River Runners’ Concierge desk between 7:00 a.m. and 8:00 a.m.

 Yes!
 You are welcome to take photos and video of your whitewater adventure.
 Any equipment you bring (be it cell phone, GoPro, camera, etc.) is at your own risk.
 If anything is dropped in the river it will not be retrieved.

 We recommend that guests wear quick dry clothing along with either water shoes or hiking shoes.

 We recommend you bring sunscreen and a change of clothes.